St. Oswald's V.A School

 All clothing, coats, PE kit uniform and personal belongings should be clearly marked with the child’s name.

 Breaktime and Lunchtime

-Pupils up to Year 2 are entitled to a 1/3rd pint of free milk each morning at Breaktime (please let us know if your child is lactose intolerant) pupils are also offered a snack of different fruits daily at a charge of 30p per day.
+Pupils up to Year 2 are entitled to a 1/3rd pint of free milk each morning at Break time (please let us know if your child is lactose intolerant) pupils are also encouraged to bring in a piece of fruit from home.

-If pupils stay in school for the afternoon playgroup, school dinners, cooked on the premises, are available (please ask price).
+If pupils stay in school for the afternoon playgroup, school dinners, cooked on the premises, are available.
 Pupils may have a school dinner or bring a healthy packed lunch to eat in the dining hall.
 A menu of the terms lunches is given out at the beginning of the Summer Term and at the beginning of the Winter Term.
-Pembrokeshire County Council are going cashless and to pay for school dinners a form can be downloaded from their web site.
+Pembrokeshire County Council are cashless and you can pay for school dinners via their online system.
+Pupils who are in school full time (term after they turn 4) are entitled to free school lunches.
+At present, nursery pupils are not entitled to a free school lunch and so children staying for playgroup are required to pay if they wish to have school lunch.
 Families who may be entitled to Free School Meals can also download a form from the councils web site.